PTW-TUDa/eta-ctrl/README.rst

 The `ETA Ctrl` framework provides a standardized interface for developing digital twins of factories or machines in a factory.
 It is designed to facilitate rolling horizon optimization, simulation, and interaction with factory systems.
-The framework is based on the Gymnasium environment and integrates seamlessly with tools like FMUs, Julia, Pyomo models, and live connections to real-world assets.
+The framework is based on the Gymnasium environment and integrates seamlessly with tools like FMUs, Pyomo models, and live connections to real-world assets.

 Documentation
 *****************